gruntwork-io/docs/docs/2.0/docs/library/tutorials/creating-service-module.md

 ### Init

 Before running a `plan` or `apply`, you need to execute `terraform init`.
-This command performs a series of initialization steps to prepare the working directory for use with Terraform.
+This command performs a series of initialization steps to prepare the working directory for use with terraform.

 ```bash
 terraform init